Cavity Treatment

 Procedure for Indirect Pulp Capping.

 Indirect pulp capping is performed when the cavity is large but the nerve is not exposed.
-Cavities are carefully removed using caries detection liquid, and materials like MTA cement or calcium hydroxide are placed near the nerve.
+First, we carefully remove the decay while using caries detector dye.
+Next, we place materials such as MTA cement or calcium hydroxide near the nerve.
+This can be expected to provide the following benefits.

 • Protecting the nerve.